nihr43/jm/README.md

 Bottom Line
 ------
   **jm** is ultmately intended to be a small tool that is good at one thing.
-Creating jails.
-It's really just a slight abstraction of jail and jls.